Cali DeWitt: Life and career

 Dewitt was born in Sidney, British Columbia, on Vancouver Island.
 He moved to Los Angeles, California at the age of three.
 Dewitt grew up in the San Fernando Valley and moved to New York at the age of 19 after going on tour with the band Hole.
-Dewitt lived briefly in Seattle while working as Frances Bean Cobain's "manny."
-DeWitt appears in drag on the actual cd of Nirvana's In Utero.
+Dewitt lived briefly in Seattle while working as Frances Bean Cobain's nanny.
+DeWitt appears in drag on the CD of Nirvana's In Utero.

 DeWitt moved back to Los Angeles and at 21 and workerd as in A&R at Geffen Records for a short time.
 He worked at the Los Angeles music venue Jabberjaw.
 He co-founded the label Teenage Teardrops in 2006 with Bryan Ray.
-Teenage Teardrops has released music from No Age, the Sads, Lucky Dragons, Secret Circuit and Crazy Band.
-Around the same time DeWitt met his wife Jenna, and several other friends that would come to call themselves the Zen Mafia.
-The Zen Mafia has but out zines with Ooga Booga, 8ball zines, and maintains a tumblr blog.
-From 2011-2014 DeWitt and the Zen Mafia hosted a weekly show on KCHUNG Radio.
-From 2008-2010 DeWitt and David Kramer ran a gallery in Echo park called Hope Gallery.

-DeWitt has published artists books with multiple publishers including New Rose in Town (2013) from Hess Press, and Grave Yard came out in late 2014 on And Press.
-DeWitt has exhibited artworks at Big Love, Tokyo; Muddguts in New York; V1 Gallery, Copenhagen; and For Your Art, Human Resources, and Family Gallery in Los Angeles.
+In 2008 DeWitt and David Kramer opened an art gallery in Echo Park called Hope Gallery.

 For the 2015 LA Art Book Fair, DeWitt made a large mural with the text "CRYING AT THE ORGY" and an edition with printed matter called "ADULT BOOKS".

 In 2016 DeWitt created the merchandise for Kanye West's The Life of Pablo Tour.